Parental Addiction and Child Custody

 - The length of time covered by insurance.

-- Your support system outside of treatment.
+- An individual’s support system outside of treatment.

-Your family members may also choose to take part in family therapy during treatment, where family members take an active part in the treatment process.
+Family members may also choose to take part in family therapy during treatment, where family members take an active part in the treatment process.

 Can I Go to Rehab Today?